crudecomputer/jrny/README.md

 	1 no longer present on disk
 ```

-If the files were restored and reverted, `jrny` would go ahead with applying `1606749809.so many things.sql`.
+If the files were restored and reverted, `jrny` would move forward with applying `1606749809.so many things.sql`.
-In the process, it would preview each individual statement<sup>3</sup> as it is being applied.
-For instance,
-if a new multi-statement revision is added...

 ```
 $ jrny plan create-pets